laudvg/marvel-searcher/README.md

 If you are not sure for what to look for, you have a preview of the charachters in alphabetical order and you can set the number of items displayed.

+Every Character has a modal where, if available, you'll see more information about the superheroe.

+All the data and pictures are from the Marvel Api for Developers.

 ## I used to make this app